mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.0/index.md

 - As tasks in a pod are running on the same agent, it is possible to define a shared memory segment for tasks.
 DC/OS supports configurable `/dev/shm` size and IPC namespace in UCR.
 See the [Shared Memory](/mesosphere/dcos/2.0/deploying-services/pods/technical-overview/#shared-memory) documentation.
 (DCOS-54618).
 - DC/OS has a new container debug endpoint, and diagnostic bundle includes the debug endpoint tracking data for stuck task.
 (DCOS-55383)
 - Added the ability to drain agent nodes via the DC/OS CLI and UI.
 See [Draining a Node](/mesosphere/dcos/2.0/administering-clusters/draining-a-node/) documentation for more details.
 (DCOS-53654)
 - Created new diagnostics bundle REST API with performance improvements.
+Deprecated legacy routes and created a more RESTful API for generating diagnostics bundles.
+This change makes the bundle generation scale much faster.
 (DCOS_OSS-5098)
 - Metronome post-install configuration can be added to `/var/lib/dcos/metronome/environment`.
 (DCOS_OSS-5309)
 - Added L4LB metrics in DC/OS Net.
 (DCOS_OSS-5011)
 - Marathon relaxed name validation for external volumes.
 As there are some external volume providers which require options in the volume name, the strict validation of the name on the external volume is now removed.
 In addition, previously Marathon would validate that an external volume with the same name is only used once across all apps.
 However, multiple external volume providers now allow shared access to mounted volumes, so we introduced a way to disable the uniqueness check.
 (MARATHON-8681)